-Inconsistencies among different firewalls might not be errors.
+2) Inter-Firewall Inconsistency: Inconsistencies among different firewalls might not be errors.
 When a few firewalls are chained together, a packet has to survive the filtering action of all the firewalls on its path to reach its destination.
-Therefore, a downstream firewall can often rely on upstream firewall to achieve policy conformance and can be configured more loosely.
+Therefore, a downstream firewall can often rely on upstream firewall to achieve policy conformance and can be configured much loosely.
 On the other hand, a downstream firewall at the inner perimeter often needs a tighter security policy.
-Consider the topology in Figure 2 with the configuration scripts in Table 3, packets destined to 10.0.0.0/8 but not to 10.1.0.0/16, e.g., 10.2.0.0/16, will be accepted by X0 (rule 2) and therefore have access to the DMZ.
-However, they are denied by Z0(rule 1) to protect the internal network.
+Consider the topology in Figure 2 with the configuration scripts in Table III, packets destined to 10.0.0.0/8 but not to 10.1.0.0/16, e.g., 10.2.0.0/16, will be permitted by X0 (rule 2) and therefore have access to the DMZ.
+However, they are dropped by Z0 (rule 1) to protect the internal network.

-Without input from the administrator, the only interfirewall inconsistency we, as tool writer, can classify as an "error" is shadowed accept rules.
+Without input from the administrator, the only inter-firewall inconsistency we, as tool writer, can classify as an "error" is shadowed accept rules.
 By explicitly allowing certain predicates, we infer that the administrator intends to receive these packets.
-For example, in Table 3, rule 2 of Y0 accepts UDP packets from 172.16.0.0/16 to 192.168.0.0/16, yet these packets are filtered by W0 (rule 3) at the upstream.
+For example, in Table III, rule 2 of Y0 permits UDP packets from 172.16.0.0/16 to 192.168.0.0/16, yet these packets are filtered by W0 (rule 3) at the upstream.
 To the downstream users, this may manifest as a connectivity problem.